 - A revival is indispensable to avert the judgments of God from the Church.
 The fact is, Christians are more to blame for not being revived, than sinners are for not being converted.
 And if they are not awakened, they may know assuredly that God will visit them with His judgments.

 - Nothing but a revival of religion can preserve such a Church from disappearing.
 A Church declining in this way cannot continue to exist without a revival.
 If it receives new members, they will, for the most part, be made up of ungodly persons.
-Without revivals there will not ordinarily be as many persons converted as will die off in a year.
+Without revivals, more in a Church will die every year than be converted.

 - Nothing but a revival can prevent the means of grace from doing a great injury to the ungodly.
 Without a revival they will grow harder and harder under preaching, and will experience a more horrible damnation than they would if they had never heard the Gospel.

 - Likewise, there is no other way in which believers can be sanctified, grow in grace, and be fitted for heaven.
 What is “growing in grace”?
 Is it hearing sermons and getting some new notions about religion?
-No; no such thing.
-The Christian who does this, and nothing more, is getting worse and worse, more and more hardened, and every week it is more difficult to rouse him up to duty.
+No. The Christian who does this, and nothing more, is getting worse and worse, more and more hardened, and every week it is more difficult to rouse him up to duty.